PalEON-Project/stepps-baconizing/Baconizing_paper.md

 Dividing a core into sections is an approximation of time discretization, abstracted through the process of deposition.
 While consistent section widths across all cores (and thus consistent discretization) should be a goal, in practice, the internal unmeasurable variability in sedimentation rates, and uncertainty in the models themselves, makes the implementation of consistent section thicknesses difficult.
 To provide prescriptive widths, but still allow flexibility as needed in the Bacon modelling, each core was run with widths of 5, 10, 15 and 20cm.
 Model fit was assessed visually, and the best fit model was subsequently chosen to be the default calibrated age model for that core.

-## Bacon Model Comparison

-We run Bacon, we run BChron using the default settings for the method and we keep the data from the original model outputs.
-Outputs for all models are shown and contrasted, in particular, uncertainty and age estimates.

 # Results

 ## Age Controls